StefanBratanov/blippy/README.md

 # blippy

-Blippy is a Java implementation of the BitTorrent protocol using Netty.
+Blippy is a Kotlin implementation of the BitTorrent protocol using Netty.

 **⚠️ Work in progress! ⚠️**